miguno/puppet-graphite/README.md

 This one has no special configuration.

-## assumptions
+## Assumptions

 Certain assumptions have been made with this module:

-1. carbon, graphite-web & whisper are available through a repository.
+1. Carbon, graphite-web & whisper are available through a package repository.
-2. when no config files are specified, the default ones are used.
+2. When no config files are specified, the default ones are used.
-3. All 3 applications are standard installed.
+3. All three applications are standard installed.
-4. For the 3 processes from carbon; unless activated they are not running.
+4. For the three processes from carbon; unless activated they are not running.